Mangog

-Mangog is a fictional character appearing in American comic books published by Marvel Comics.
+Mangog is a character appearing in American comic books published by Marvel Comics.

 Publication history

 The character first appeared in Thor #154 (July 1968) and was created by Stan Lee and Jack Kirby.

+Creation

+The character was based on the giants Gog and Magog, who would combine their bodies to become Gogmagog.

 Fictional character biography

-The character was described in his debut as being the sum total of the hatred of "a billion billion beings" - an alien race that once attempted to invade Asgard (thwarted by Odin, the ruler of Asgard and the Norse gods).
+The character was described in his debut as being the sum total of the hatred of "a billion billion beings" and the sole survivor of an alien species who attempted to invade Asgard before Odin stopped them.
 Imprisoned beneath Asgard, Mangog is freed by the rock troll Ulik, in a failed bid to secure an ally against the gods.
-Mangog storms Asgard, intent on drawing the Odinsword from its scabbard which will end the universe.
-Thor battles Mangog to a standstill, until Odin dissolves the creature by breaking the spell which had created Mangog as a living prison for his entire race.
+Mangog storms Asgard, intent on obtaining the Odinsword to destroy the universe.
+Thor battles Mangog to a standstill, until Odin stops him by breaking the spell which had created Mangog as a living prison for his entire race.

-Mangog reappeared when freed by the god Loki, but was defeated when removed from the source of its power.
+Mangog is later freed by Loki, but defeated after being drained of his power.
 With the aid of the traitorous magician Igron, Mangog assumes the form of an imprisoned Odin, and intends to once again draw the Odinsword.
 After a series of skirmishes with Thor, the creature is defeated when Thor frees Odin.

 The character reappears twice in the second volume of Thor: as the servant of a clone of the Titan Thanos (destroyed by Thor) and in a desolated Asgard during Ragnarok (dispelled by Thor with the Odinforce) Mangog reappears in the Thunderstrike mini-series when accidentally summoned by a mystical generator, and is eventually defeated when cast into a distant star.

-Reappearing in The Mighty Thor, Mangog decimates Asgard until he was hurled by Jane Foster (the new Thor) into the sun.
+In The Mighty Thor, Mangog decimates Asgard until Jane Foster / Thor throws him into the sun.
+He later absorbs Mjolnir's power and becomes the God of Hammers before Thor fatally drains his energy.